ChrisWileyShay/starter-hugo-academic/content/publication/navco2-1/index.md

 ---
-title: 'Updating nonviolent campaigns: Introducing NAVCO 2.1'
+title: 'Updating Nonviolent Campaigns: Introducing NAVCO 2.1'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here